-- 1. The Institute's Code of Ethics for Professional Accountants (the Code) was revised to maintain convergence with the revised Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants in July 2009.
+- 1. The Institute's Code of Ethics for Professional Accountants (the "revised Code") has been revised to maintain convergence with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants in April 2018.
 The revised Code clarifies ethical requirements for all professional accountants and strengthens the independence requirements that apply to auditors.
-The Code was issued in June 2010 and has been effective from 1 January 2011. - 2.
-The Institute has set up a Special Task Force on Adoption of Revised Code of Ethics by Small and Medium Practitioners (Task Force), which is the joint effort of the Institute's Small and Medium Practitioners Leadership Panel and Ethics Committee, to look into implementation issues faced by Small and Medium Practitioners (SMPs) and to develop guidance to help SMPs. - 3.
-This Ethics Circular is developed by the Task Force and is endorsed by the Institute's Ethics Committee.
-This Ethics Circular does not constitute an ethics standard and is issued with the intent to provide guidance in order to assist SMPs including sole proprietors, on their adoption of the Code on the following areas of non-assurance services and other topical issues without modifying the requirements as set out in the Code: - identification of public interest entities (Part 1) - provision of company secretarial services to audit clients (Part 2) - provision of accounting and bookkeeping services to audit clients (Part 3) - provision of taxation services to audit clients (Part 4)
+The revised Code has been issued in November 2018 and will be effective from 15 June 2019. - 2.
+This Ethics Circular was first developed by the Special Task Force on Adoption of Revised Code of Ethics by Small and Medium Practitioners and endorsed by the Institute's Ethics Committee in May 2015.
+This Ethics Circular does not constitute an ethics standard and is issued with the intent to provide guidance in order to assist SMPs including sole proprietors, on their adoption of the revised Code on the following areas of non-assurance services and other topical issues without modifying the requirements as set out in the revised Code: - Identification of public interest entities (Part 1) - Provision of company secretarial services to audit clients (Part 2) - Provision of accounting and bookkeeping services to audit clients (Part 3) - Provision of taxation services to audit clients (Part 4)

-Members should read the Code, which is the Institute's authoritative ethics requirements, as contained in the Institute's Members Handbook.
+Members should read the revised Code, which is the Institute's authoritative ethics requirements, as contained in the Institute's Members Handbook.

-4. It is also important for practitioners to perform "threats and safeguards" evaluation, which inevitably involves professional judgment.
-Practitioners are expected to document the relevant facts and circumstances and the determination on the "threats and safeguards" evaluation and to provide further explanations when required.
+It is also important for practitioners to identify, evaluate and address threats, which inevitably involves professional judgment.
+Practitioners are expected to document the relevant facts and circumstances and the threats evaluation and to provide further explanations when required.